-We use the personal information you give us to process your Council Tax or Business Rate account, claim for Housing Benefit and/or Council Tax Support, along with recovering any unpaid debts to the Council.
+We use the personal information you give us (including the information you give us for any other person(s) who live in the same household) to process your Council Tax or Business Rate account, claim for Housing Benefit and/or Council Tax Support, along with recovering any unpaid debts to the Council.

 We have a legal requirement to obtain this information and a legal requirement to share it with certain Government bodies for fraud avoidance, statistical analysis or financial management.

 We use computer databases to process claims and store most of your information.
 They are held securely in a password-protected environment.
 Only authorised officers have access to the databases.